-When it comes to common foot problems, it’s not just the classic sources of pain – plantar fasciitis, athlete’s foot or shin splints – that can persist, over and over.
+When it comes to a common foot condition, it’s not just the classic sources of pain – plantar fasciitis, athlete’s foot or shin splints – that can persist, over and over.
 Have you ever experienced a black toenail?
 Or a toenail that fell off?
 It’s more common than you may have originally thought.

 Black toenails especially when exercise-induced are often rooted in the blistering, bleeding or bruising underneath your toenail(s) and can be attributed to a number of factors.
 Sometimes, the discolouring is localized to one area of the nail, and the bleeding is minor, while other times, the entire toenail is discoloured.
 In the latter case, it’s not uncommon for the nail, now dead, to fall off, with a new one eventually to take its place, which can take several months.

 Yes, black toenails can hurt.
 Yes, they look rather unsettling.
 And yes, they can happen.
-So, here’s what to know about – and what to do when you get – black toenails and how to prevent them from happening again.
+So, here’s what to know about – and what to do when you get – Black Toenails and how to prevent them from happening again.

 First, repetitive trauma can result in black toenails.
 In other words, repeated friction or rubbing of the area can lead to blisters forming underneath the toenail.
 Often, ill-fitting shoes are the cause of this, due to either reduced or excess area in the toe box.
 Alternatively, moisture on your feet and in the shoes can cause excessive movement meaning additional friction is occurring.
 This can be from running, or even walking, especially if you have a high daily step count.
 Runners are particularly susceptible to getting black toenails, especially those who run longer distances and train for marathons and ultra marathons due to higher volume and increased intensity, because of the forward pressure applied to the feet on impact and takeoff.